 Tariff per person, starting from:

 |From 1 January 2020 to 31 December 2020||€ 500||€ 299||€ 234||€ 175||€ 350||€ 250|

 Getting around: Tabauaeran is 165 miles NW from Kirimati or 36h by boat.
-Make an appointment with Chunk Corbett at the end of winter and you can go boating with him.
-Surfing in Kiritimati may be limited if you can't afford a boat.
+You can go boating with Chunk Corbett at the end of winter.
+Surfing in Kiritimati may be limited if you can’t afford a boat.

 Accommodation and food: A handful of places from $ 30 to $ 150.
 Captain Cook Hotel near the airport charges 85 $ per room and Mini Hotel 25/50 $ sng / dbl.
 Meals have a fixed cost of $ 30 per day.
 Many parishes, both Catholic and Protestant, have rooms for $ 20 a night.

-Dangers and Nuisances: In addition to reef dangers such as cuts and sharks swimming around you, pay attention to hepatitis A, B and C staph, dengue (tropical fever), lice and flies that transmit staph.
+Dangers and Annoyances: In addition to reef dangers such as cuts and sharks swimming around you, pay attention to hepatitis A, B and C, staph, dengue (tropical fever), lice and flies that transmit staph.